Some companies might think they have a robust sales operations team.

 Often second-in-command, the manager oversees a team of operations analysts or specialists who help them improve the sales process, find new technology, run analysis projects, and perform other high-level tasks.

-The analyst is proficient in sales intelligence tools, Excel, data modelling, and other analysis techniques.
+The analyst is proficient in sales tools, Excel, data modelling, and other analysis techniques.

 They focus on using data to answer questions that will help the sales team improve their strategy and process.

-An entry-level employee, this rep typically works closer with sales reps than the other roles, supporting them in various ways, from helping them create a sales dashboard to providing them with sales automation.
+An entry-level employee, the rep typically works closely with sales representatives, supporting them in various ways, from helping them create a sales dashboard to providing training on sales tools.

 As your sales team grows, you’ll discover new operational needs.
 As a result, your sales ops team will increase, and each member will become more specialised.

 At some point, many companies split a few of these roles into two.
-So, for example, you might have a Senior Analyst who manages an Analyst.
+For example, a Senior Analyst may manage one or more Analysts.

 Businesses may also hire operations specialists focusing on one core goal (e.g., improving sales velocity or training the sales team).

 Several tools can make sales operations duties easier.
-The main tools every SO team needs are a CRM, sales forecasting tool and territory planning tools.
+The main tools every SO team needs are a data provider, CRM, sales forecasting tool and territory planning tools.

 Let’s look at them in more detail:

-A CRM system is essential for SO teams to effectively manage customer interactions, track leads, and streamline the sales process.
+A CRM system is essential for SO teams to effectively manage customer interactions, track leads, and streamline sales.

 This sales operations tool helps to: